Leaflet: information for the user

 This medication contains less than 1 mmol of sodium (23 mg) per ml; it is essentially "sodium-free".

-Follow exactly the administration instructions for Apoxol contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions of Apoxol contained in this leaflet or as indicated by your doctor or pharmacist exactly.
 In case of doubt, consult your doctor or pharmacist.

 The recommended dose is: